-Trump's Film Tariffs Criticized as "Incredibly Stupid" by Industry Experts
+Trump's Film Tariff Proposal Criticized as "Incredibly Stupid"

-Donald Trump's tariffs on all film made outside the USA are being criticized by Eva Hamilton, chairperson of the Film and TV Producers.
-It sounds just incredibly stupid and I have difficulty seeing that it can be implemented.
+Donald Trump's statement about tariffs on all films produced outside the USA is being torn apart by Eva Hamilton, Chair of the Film and TV Producers.
+It sounds just incredibly stupid and I have a hard time seeing it can be implemented.

-Trump's Film Tariffs Criticized as "Incredibly Stupid" by Industry Experts
+Trump's Film Tariff Proposal Criticized as "Incredibly Stupid"

 Photo: Anders Wiklund/TT

-"The film industry in America IS DYING a very rapid death", writes Donald Trump on his social media platform Truth Social.
-To stop this, he gives the American Department of Commerce the task of "immediately" beginning to work for a 100 percent tariff on all films produced abroad.
+"The film industry in America is DYING a very rapid death", writes President Donald Trump on his social media platform Truth Social.
+To stop this, he is instructing the American Department of Commerce to "immediately" start working on a 100-percent tariff on all films produced abroad.

 Firstly, the American film industry is not dying, it's enough to look at the streaming services – that's film too, says Eva Hamilton.

-She sees tariffs as an effective way to "cocoon one's country" from all cultural, human and political influences from outside.
+She sees them as an effective way to "cut off one's country" from all cultural, human, and political influences from outside.

 Collaborations

-Trump's administration "seems to have missed the fact that 70 percent of their cinema revenue comes from the rest of the world, and that most things today are about collaborations – economic as well as creative" emphasizes Anna Croneman, CEO of the Film Institute, in an email to TT.
+Trump's administration "seems to have missed the fact that 70 percent of their cinema revenue comes from the rest of the world, and that most of it today is about collaborations", emphasizes Anna Croneman, CEO of the Film Institute, in an email to TT.

-Film production in Hollywood has decreased, writes among others The Guardian, and Donald Trump's first measure was to appoint veterans Mel Gibson, Sylvester Stallone, and Jon Voight (combined age 233, notes The Guardian) as special ambassadors to rescue American film.
+Film production in Hollywood has decreased, writes, among others, The Guardian, and Donald Trump's first action was to appoint veterans Mel Gibson, Sylvester Stallone, and Jon Voight total age 233, notes The Guardian) to "special ambassadors" to rescue American film.

-Big films like "Deadpool & Wolverine", "Wicked", and "Gladiator II" were all shot abroad, writes BBC.
-Even a large part of the streaming services' series and films are made in countries like South Korea, India, Hungary, and Nigeria, acknowledges Eva Hamilton.
-Parallel to this, an AI revolution is underway in the industry.
+Blockbusters like "Deadpool & Wolverine", "Wicked", and "Gladiator II" were all shot abroad, writes BBC.
+Even a large part of their series and films are made in countries like South Korea, India, Hungary, and Nigeria, admits Eva Hamilton.
+Parallel to this, an AI-revolution is taking place in the industry.

-To say that Hollywood hasn't kept up has he right in, but to stop all foreign knowledge sounds like shooting oneself in the foot, says she.
+To say that Hollywood hasn't kept up is right, but to stop all foreign knowledge sounds like shooting oneself in the foot, says she.

 Loading related articles...